-- ATSDR recommends that EPA continue to offer radiation surveys to residents who may not have participated previously and address any source materials identified. - ATSDR recommends that EPA or the Pueblo conduct ongoing radon monitoring and offer assistance to ensure radon abatement systems are operated continuously and maintained effectively. - ATSDR recommends that EPA sample soils residents might contact in the villages near the site and analyze for other contaminants associated with uranium mining, such as metals.
+- ATSDR recommends that EPA continue to offer radiation surveys to residents who may not have participated previously and address any source materials identified. - ATSDR recommends that EPA or the Pueblo conduct ongoing radon monitoring and offer assistance to ensure radon abatement systems are operated continuously and maintained effectively. - ATSDR recommends that EPA sample soils residents might contact in the villages near the site and analyze for other contaminants associated with uranium mining.
 ATSDR will review the data and comment on the health implications of the results, upon request. - Based on the limited information on how people might access the site and downstream areas, ATSDR recommends the Pueblo continue to restrict access to the mine and inform the public of the presence of potentially hazardous materials in the watershed downstream. - ATSDR encourages the public to tell us how and how often they use the site and surrounding areas.
-This will allow us to more accurately estimate possible exposure to community members near the site.

-ATSDR recommends EPA sample plants, animals, and fish near the site for metals and radiological contaminants.
+This will allow us to more accurately estimate possible exposure to community members near the site. - ATSDR recommends EPA sample plants, animals, and fish near the site for metals and radiological contaminants.
 ATSDR will review the data and comment on the health implications of the results, upon request.

-- ATSDR will hold a public availability session to gather health concerns from the community around the Jackpile-Paguate Uranium Mine.
-These concerns will be addressed in the final release of this report. - EPA has informed ATSDR of the following: - o EPA will continue to support radiation monitoring for interested tribal residents and address source material as necessary and to the extent possible. - The EPA Radon Program is consulting with the Pueblo on how they can potentially develop an ongoing radon program that best suits the Pueblo's needs. - EPA will conduct additional environmental sampling to characterize the site through the remedial investigation and feasibility study phase of the Superfund process. - EPA will continue to work with the Pueblo to maintain public health and safety. - EPA will consider all current and future risk and uptake scenarios and determine the need for bioassay sampling during the iterative sampling process. - New environmental, toxicological, or health outcome data or the results of implementing the above proposed actions could change ATSDR's conclusions and necessitate additional public health actions at this site.
+- ATSDR is available to evaluate, upon request, the public health implications of additional data collected during the remedial investigation or provide assistance evaluating other potential exposure pathways of concern. - EPA has informed ATSDR of the following: - o EPA will continue to support radiation monitoring for interested tribal residents and address source material as necessary and to the extent possible. - The EPA Radon Program is consulting with the Pueblo on how they can potentially develop an ongoing radon program that best suits the Pueblo's needs.

+- EPA and/or the site potentially responsible party will conduct additional environmental sampling to characterize the site through the remedial investigation and feasibility study phase of the Superfund process. - EPA will continue to work with the Pueblo to maintain public health and safety. - EPA will consider all current and future risk and uptake scenarios and determine the need for bioassay sampling during the iterative sampling process. - New environmental, toxicological, or health outcome data or the results of implementing the above proposed actions could change ATSDR's conclusions and necessitate additional public health actions at this site.